Virtual Consultations504-447-6000

 A power of attorney is an authorization for one person to act on someone else's behalf in a legal or business matter or a medical matter.
 The person authorized to act is the Agent, and the person granting the authorization is the Principal.
 A durable power of attorney is a power that continues or initiates the agent relationship after the principal becomes incapacitated.

-Gary Brown has decades of experience in guiding clients through this important process working with his clients to choose an appropriate agent and decide the scope of the powers to be granted.
+Although a durable power of attorney may be the most important legal document a person will execute, its potential for abuse, especially financially, also makes it the most dangerous.
+Gary Brown has decades of experience guiding clients through the important process of creating powers of attorney.
+He works with clients to choose an appropriate agent and decide the scope of the powers to be granted.

 Contact Our Orleans Parish Estate Planning Attorney